Shop RNIB Donate now

 The common types of corneal transplant procedures to treat FECD only replace the innermost layers of the cornea.
 These selective corneal transplants are known as 'endothelial keratoplasty'.

-The commonest endothelial keratoplasty transplant used for FECD is called Descemet's stripping endothelial keratoplasty, often shortened to DSEK.
-This procedure is sometimes also known as 'DSAEK' where the 'A' stands for automated.
+The other main type of endothelial keratoplasty transplant used for FECD is called Descemet's stripping endothelial keratoplasty, often shortened to DSEK.
+This procedure is sometimes also known as “DSAEK” where the “A” stands for automated.
 In DSEK you receive a new endothelium, Descemet's membrane as well as some of the stroma from a donor cornea.

 The damaged corneal layer is removed through a small incision.
 Then the new healthy tissue is put in place.
 Just a few stitches, if any, are needed to close the incision and are usually removed around two to four weeks after the surgery.
 The new layers of donated tissue are kept in place with a temporary air bubble, which acts as a bandage, holding the transplanted corneal layers in place.
 This is either removed at the end of the surgery or left in place to help with the healing process.
 If this is the case, you may be asked to lie on your back as much as possible in the first few days after surgery and eventually the air bubble will be harmlessly absorbed into your eye.

-It can take up to six months until full improvement in your vision is seen.
 DSEK and DMEK generally have short recovery times, usually only a few weeks or months and the risk of having the new corneal graft being rejected after surgery is also low.
+However, it can take up to six months until full improvement in your vision is seen.

 Less commonly in FECD, if the stroma is scarred, someone might need to have a full thickness transplant or 'penetrating keratoplasty' (PK) where your whole cornea is replaced by a donor cornea.
 This type of transplant requires stitches and generally has a recovery period of about 18 months.
 The rejection risk of this procedure is usually in the range of 12-13 per cent.